AdrienDML/dotfiles/README.md

 # My dot files configs + all the tools I use
-Here is a list of all the program / tools i use on m arch machine.
+Here is a list of all the program / tools i use on my arch machine.

 ## Deskop Environement
 All the utilities i use for the windowing & notification, ect ...
 ### Window Manager
-sway
+sway + waybar

 ### Application launcher
-dmenu
+rofi

 ### Clipboard
 wl-clipboard